Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Shapeless Edge Matching

 \section{Shapeless Edge Matching}

-In this section, we prove NP-hardness of shapeless edge matching in both the signed and unsigned case.
-We define the problem as follows: \begin{definition} \defn{Signed/unsigned shapeless edge matching} is the following problem: given a set of $n$ unit square tiles where each edge of each tile is given a color (and a sign in the signed case), can the tiles be laid out in any configuration in the plane such that the overall arrangement is edge-connected, and all edge-to-edge contacts between tiles are valid? \end{definition} The distinguishing feature of this problem, compared to the rectangular edge matching problems for which hardness is already known, is that the target shape is not specified, so there is no constraint on the spatial footprint of a solution.
-We will show that this variation is also NP-hard, ASP-hard, and \#P-hard, by reduction from $1 \times n$ edge matching with specified left boundary, which was proved NP-hard by \cite{bosboom2017even} and proved ASP/\#P-hard in Section~\ref{sec:ASP} of this paper (for both the signed and unsigned cases).
+In this section, we analyze the complexity of the following problems: \begin{definition} \defn{Signed/unsigned shapeless edge matching} is the following problem: given a set of $n$ unit square tiles where each edge of each tile is given a color (and a sign in the signed case), can the tiles be laid out in any configuration in the plane such that the overall arrangement is connected via edges, and all edge-to-edge contacts between tiles are compatible?
+In the \defn{rooted} variant, the problem specifies a single tile to be fixed at the origin in a specified orientation. \end{definition} The distinguishing feature of this problem, compared to the rectangular edge-matching problems for which hardness is already known, is that the target shape is not specified, so there is no constraint on the spatial footprint of a solution.
+We will show that shapeless edge matching is NP-complete and rooted shapeless edge matching is ASP-complete and \#P-complete, by reduction from $1 \times n$ edge matching with specified left boundary color, which was proved NP-complete by \cite{bosboom2017even} and proved ASP/\#P-complete in Section~\ref{sec:ASP} of this paper (for both the signed and unsigned cases).